 Individuals interested in the Radiologic Science program may request program information from either the Holy Family University Office of Admissions or the Radiologic Science Program Office.

-To apply, external individuals should follow the application procedure as described in the University's Undergraduate Catalog.
-Current students should email radiologicscienceprogram@holyfamily.edu for application instructions.
+Interested individuals should follow the application procedure as described in the University's Undergraduate Catalog.